ypcode/site-designs-studio-v2/README.md

 ## Important to know

 The application will work in "read-only" for any users having access to the site.
-However, to be able to save and edit Site Designs and Site Scripts, the users *must" have the SharePoint global adminstrator privileges !
+However, to be able to save and edit Site Designs and Site Scripts, the users *must" have the SharePoint global administrator privileges !

 ## API Permissions